glasgowm148/chowdown/_recipes/quick-and-easy-feijoada.md

 ---

 Hearkens back to the mission.
+Note that I've modified this recipe a bit for personal preference.
+At the end, thicken with a cornstarch slurry as needed.
+Optionally use creole seasoning or similar instead of salt to add some further spice.
+Goes great with some sriracha or other hot sauce too.